 - Cool the sweet potato cubes at room temperature.
 They are ready to be mashed into a puree when no more steam release.
-It usually take 10-15 minutes.
+It usually takes 10-15 minutes.
 Discard any water that may be left in the bowl if you choose the microwave method.

 - Mash the sweet potato cubes into a puree using a fork or potato masher.

-- In a food processor add the sweet potato puree, maple syrup, coconut sugar, melted coconut oil, almond flour, oat flour and unsweetened cocoa powder.
+- In a food processor, add the sweet potato puree, maple syrup, coconut sugar, melted coconut oil, almond flour, oat flour, and unsweetened cocoa powder.

 - Blend on high speed for about 30 seconds-1 minute or until all the ingredients are evenly combined.
 You may have to stop the food processor after 30 seconds, scrape down the sides of the bowl and repeat to ensure that all the ingredients are well combined.
-It usually take no more than 1 minute of processing to get a sticky brownie batter.
+It usually takes no more than 1 minute of processing to get a sticky brownie batter.

 - Add in chocolate chips and pulse 2-3 times to incorporate into the batter.
 Keep some chips to sprinkle on top of the brownie before baking if desired.

 - Transfer the brownie batter onto the prepared brownie pan.
 Sprinkle the extra chocolate chips now if you kept some of them.

 - Bake 35-40 minutes or until the top is set.